jeunsom/AMD_loss/README.md

 ## Requirements
 * pytorch>=1.4.0
 * python>=3.6.0
+* resnet34.pth

 ## Image Classification
 We use ImageNet classification as an example with a simple architecture.
 In order to reproduce the results described on the paper, please modify the hyperparameters.
 The users can also change the data to other dataset at their interest.
+To run the code, please download pre-trained resnet34.pth and then run with the model.

 ## Sample
 - global feature distillation: